[ Printer Friendly Version ] [ Report Abuse ]

 Severus nodded silently in reply.

-Knowing that I was fast approaching tears again, I said quickly, “Good night, Professor Snape,” and walked away toward the stairs leading up to my room.
+Knowing I was fast approaching tears again, I said quickly, “Good night, Professor Snape,” and walked away to the stairs leading up to my room.

 I thought I would eventually leave Hogwarts School for Witchcraft and Wizardry without ever hearing Severus call me by my first name.